The Trump Administration Just Announced It Will Punish Mexico for Immigration With Tariffs

 The White House announced Thursday night it will impose a 5 percent tariff on “every single good coming into the United States from Mexico” starting June 10 as a response to the continuing rise of Central American families apprehended at the US border.

-And that’s just he starting point.
+And that’s just the starting point.

 “If the Mexican government is incapable and unwilling to assist us, that tariff will go to 10 percent on July 1,” White House Acting Chief of Staff Mick Mulvaney said in a press call Thursday.
 He added that the tariff will go up by 5 percent each month until it reaches 25 percent in October if the number of people crossing the border doesn’t “come down substantially.”